PPC Case Study: Educational Institution

-Tracking and Analytics
+Tracking And Analytics

-To address this we decided to proceed with a classic testing approach, on the ad, ad set, campaign and landing page level.
+To address the issues, we decided to proceed with a classic testing approach on the ad, ad set, campaign and landing page level.
 This was done separately for each platform we advertised on — Facebook, LinkedIn, Twitter and Google Ads.
 We also implemented baseline Google Analytics goals.

-For lead generation we tested multiple channels — Facebook Ads, Twitter Ads, LinkedIn Ads, and Google Ads.
-After a period of testing we’ve found only Facebook Ads and Google Ads performance to be satisfactory, so we continued with these platforms, discarding others altogether.
+For lead generation, we tested multiple channels — Facebook Ads, Twitter Ads, LinkedIn Ads, and Google Ads.
+After a period of testing, we’ve only found Facebook Ads and Google Ads performance to be satisfactory, so we continued with these platforms, discarding others altogether.

 Performance of campaigns for ASL courses—one we started as a part of a new strategy in August 2019 and one that was running before.
 We’re still experimenting with copy and visuals trying to raise CTR.
 CPA is already very good and gathered leads convert well.

 On Google we prioritized Search ads.
 While being the most expensive option, they align well with buyers’ intent and provide good conversion rates.
-Our focus was getting a list of well-converting keywords for each campaign, while filtering low-intent queries.
-Generally, we began with modified broad match keywords to research potential of each keyword.
+Our focus was on getting a list of well-converting keywords for each campaign while filtering low-intent queries.
+Generally, we began with modified broad match keywords to research the potential of each keyword.
 Gradually we shifted from BMM to phrase and exact match keywords, as they have the highest conversion potential.

-Campaigns for Blockchain for Business course on Google ads.
-Conversion rates aren’t what we want from it yet — we’re working with CCCO on improving landing page for it.
-However, since CFD took over, we increased CTR twofold and decreased CPC by 56%.
+Here, we can see campaigns for the “Blockchain for Business” course on Google ads.
+Conversion rates weren’t what we wanted from it yet — we were working with CCCO on improving the landing page.
+However, since CFD took over, the CTR increased twofold, while the CPC by 56%.